FAQs

 • Nonprofit properties are eligible to receive a credit of up to 100% of the fee if the nonprofit is a part of the Nonprofit Watershed Protection Partnership.
 Fee is waived upon joining the Partnership until site has reached MEP.
 Credit is awarded after site reached MEP.

-• Agricultural properties can reduce their Watershed Protection Fee to a flat rate of $90 if you have in place, or have an MOU agreeing to develop, one of the following:
+• Agricultural properties can reduce their Watershed Protection Fee to a flat rate of $155 if they have in place, or have an MOU agreeing to develop, one of the following:

 Why is there a difference in the credit process based on the date of the Site Development Plan?